FairRootGroup/FairMQ/examples/MQ/3-dds/README.md

 ##### 10. (optional) Use example command UI to check state of the devices

-This example includes a simple utility to send command to devices and receive replies from them.
+This example includes a simple utility to send commands to devices and receive replies from them.
 The code in `runDDSCommandUI.cxx` (compiled as ex3-dds-command-ui) uses the DDS intercom library to send "check-state" string to all devices, to which they reply with their ID and state they are in.
+The utility also allows requesting state changes from devices.
 This can be used as an example of sending/receiving commands or other information to devices.

 To see it in action, start the ex3-dds-command-ui while the topology is running.